Consistent estimation of the spectrum of trace class data augmentation algorithms: Random Matrix Approximation method of

 for any orthonormal basis $(\varphi_m)_{m=0}^\infty$ of $L^2(\pi)$.
 Note that if $A$ is finite (i.e., a matrix), say $A = (a_{ij})$, then $\|A\|_\hs = \|A\|_\fb$ where $\|A\|_\fb$ denotes the Frobenious norm of $A$ defined as

-The following theorem, a rephrasing of Theorem 2.1 from \citet{adamczak:bednorz:2015} adapted to the current setting using Lemma~\ref{lemma_eqv}, establishes (strong) consistency of the spectrum estimator obtained by RMA method for a positive self adjoint trace class Markov operator.
+The following theorem, a rephrasing of Theorem 2.1 from \citet{adamczak:bednorz:2015} adapted to the current setting using Lemma~\ref{lemma_eqv}, establishes (strong) consistency of the spectrum estimator obtained by RMA method for a positive self-adjoint trace class Markov operator.